integrandio/lucidmq/README.md

 ### Repo Structure

 The repository is a monorepo with everything LucidMQ related.
-In the future some of these librarys may be split into their own repository. `LucidMQ`, `LucidMQ-cli` and it's storage system `Nolan` are all written in Rust. `Lucidmq-py` provides a client library for Python as well as integration tests for LucidMQ.
+In the future some of these librarys may be split into their own repository. `LucidMQ`, `LucidMQ-cli` and it's storage system `Nolan` are all written in Rust. `lucidmq-py` and `go-lucidmq` provides client libraries for Python and Go respectively.
+These clients also have their own integration tests suites to do regression testing and verify correctness.

     ├── nolan            # The base library containing code for the commitlog ├── lucidmq          # Lucidmq broker and server